waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **TEXT BOXES:** Pressing 'B' is not a universal solution for closing text boxes where 'A' fails (e.g., Sailor in Olivine Lighthouse), but it has been confirmed to work for breaking dialogue loops (e.g., Rival on Route 41).
 This should be tested as an alternative when 'A' is unresponsive.
 - **TOOL MISUSE:** `autopress_buttons=true` is ONLY for tools that output button strings, not coordinates or decisions.
 - **ITEM MANAGEMENT:** Taking a held item with a full bag destroys it.
 The only safe way to free a slot is to have a Pokémon hold an item.
-- **DIG GLITCH (CRITICAL):** Using DIG as a field move in the Olivine Lighthouse dead-end room causes a game-breaking glitch, corrupting all player data.
-Avoid using DIG as a field move until further testing.
+- **DIG GLITCH (CRITICAL):** Using DIG as a field move in the Olivine Lighthouse dead-end room causes a game-breaking glitch. **Test Update:** Successfully used DIG in Dark Cave to escape a dead end with no glitch.
+This suggests the glitch may be location-specific to the Olivine Lighthouse.
+Further testing is still required before using it freely.

 ## 2. Main Quest & Active Leads
 - **Dark Cave Lead:** Received mail on the Battle Tower PC from 'RANDY'.
 Message: 'DARK CAVE leads to another road.'
 This confirms it's a through-route.